joseph-x-li/joseph-x-li/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
+  - pystreaming
-  - Personal Website (joseph-x-li.github.io)
+  - OFT
-  - Alphabet Typing Tool (py-alphabet-texter)
   - PGB
-  - CEA
-  - OFT
-  - DFP
 - 🌱 I’m currently learning ...
+  - A lot
+- Favorite Emoji ...
-  - Python
+  - 🗿

 <!--
 **joseph-x-li/joseph-x-li** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.